 The orchestra and chorus of Parma’s opera house do as well as can be expected under Temirkanov lethargic leadership.
 There’s not much more to say about a performance that’s swamped by so many other outstanding interpretations of Verdi’s masterpiece.

 One of my favorite recordings of the work is that done by the Chicago Symphony Orchestra and Chorus under Georg Solti’s direction.
 Leontyne Price, Janet Baker, Veriano Luchetti, and Jose Van Dam are the soloists.
 Solti had led the orchestra and soloists in several live performances of the work just prior to recording the mass.
 I attended one of these.
 It was one of the most memorable I’ve ever been at.
 Solti had done the mass the season before with Pavarotti as the tenor soloist, but wasn’t satisfied with it and brought the work back with Luchetti in place of Pavarotti.
-I was at one of these performances as well.
+I was at one of these performances also.
 It didn’t work as well as it did the second time around.
 I don’t think it was Pavarotti or the lack thereof that made the difference.
 It just didn’t click one year and did the next.